 Aberrant right subclavian artery

-CTA requested for evaluation of carotid stenosis diagnosed on previous Doppler study.
+CTA requested for carotid stenosis evaluation previously spotted on Doppler study.

 Loading Stack -